 - exposed to environmental or occupational factors, such as silicosis

-The primary risk factor for SSP is having previously diagnosed lung disease.
-It is most common in individuals over 40.
+The primary risk factor for SSP, which is another type of NTP, is having previously been diagnosed with a lung disease.
+It’s most common in people over 40.

 Diagnosis is based on the presence of air in the space around the lungs.
 Detecting this can be difficult.
 Some imaging tests may be compromised by the air’s position between the chest wall and lung.